-How to set up your iPhone, iPad, or iPod touch as new
+How to set up a new iCloud account

 What iCloud storage plan should you get?

-How to enable iCloud backup on iPhone and iPad
+How to enable automatic iCloud backup on iPhone and iPad

 How to manage your iCloud backups

 You may not want every little thing backed up to iCloud.
 Maybe you only want certain apps to send important data to the cloud, or maybe you want to optimize storage on your iPhone by sending originals to iCloud.
 You can even delete old iCloud device backups that are taking up space.
 There are a few different options for managing what is backed up and stored in iCloud.